 - Google Drive

-- Java (JRE Enterprise License) Note: This is only available by request
+- Java (JRE Enterprise License) Note: Available by request only

 - Microsoft Office

-- Perceptive Content Note: This is only available by request
+- Perceptive Content Note: Available by request only

 To install SCCM software: